kumagai-group/pydefect/docs_rst/tutorial.rst

 ::

-    pydefect efnv -d *_* -pcr perfect/calc_results.json -u ../unitcell/unitcell.json
+    pydefect efnv -d *_*/ -pcr perfect/calc_results.json -u ../unitcell/unitcell.json

 For the corrections, we need the static dielectric constants and atomic site potentials in the perfect supercell.
-Therefore, the paths to :code:`unitcell.json` and :code:`calc_results.json` files must be assigned.
+Therefore, the paths to :code:`unitcell.json` and :code:`calc_results.json` of :code:`perfect` must be assigned.
 Bear also in mind that this command takes some time.

-The correction in :code:`pydefect` at this moment is now performed with the so-called extended Freysoldt-Neugebauer-Van de Walle (eFNV) method.
+The energy correction in :code:`pydefect` at this moment is now performed with the so-called extended Freysoldt-Neugebauer-Van de Walle (eFNV) method.
 If one uses the corrections, please cite the following papers.